zedgge/Algorithmic-Trader/README.md

 ---

 ### Repository Information
-The full source code is not publicly available due to partial data loss and protection of proprietary logic developed during testing.
+The full source code is not publicly available due to ongoing reconstruction and protection of proprietary logic developed during testing.
-Select snippets and architecture screenshots are provided to demonstrate implementation depth, structure, and technical proficiency.
+Select snippets and architecture documentation are provided in [TECHNICAL_HIGHLIGHTS.md](TECHNICAL_HIGHLIGHTS.md) to demonstrate implementation depth, structure, and technical proficiency.

 ---